Xun You: Family background and childhood

 Xun You was born in the influential Xun family, whose ancestral home was in Yingyin County (潁陰縣), Yingchuan Commandery (穎川郡), which is in present-day Xuchang, Henan.
 His grandfather, Xun Tan (荀曇), whose courtesy name was Yuanzhi (元智), served as the Administrator (太守) of Guangling Commandery (廣陵郡; around present-day Huai'an, Jiangsu).
+Xun Tan and his brother Xun Yu (荀昱; courtesy name Botiao [伯条]) (Note: Per Xun Shu's biography in Houhanshu, Xun Tan's and Xun Botiao's father was an elder brother of Xun Shu.) were deeply against the eunuch faction at court.
+While they were serving as officials (Tan as Administrator of Guangling and Yu as Chancellor of Pei), whenever they encountered associates or subordinates of the eunuch faction, they would execute such persons even if they were convicted of minor crimes.
+Later, Xun Yu died together with Li Ying in late 169, while Tan was barred from office as a partisan for the rest of his life.
 Xun You's father, Xun Yi (荀彝), served as a commandery-level Assistant Officer (從事).
-Xun Yi was a second cousin of Xun Yu, hence Xun You was Xun Yu's second cousin-nephew even though he was six years older than Xun Yu.
+Xun Yi was a second cousin of Xun Yu and Xun Yue.
+Hence, Xun You was Xun Yu's and Xun Yue's second cousin-nephew even though he was six years older than Xun Yu.

 Xun You was orphaned at a young age.
 He was probably raised by his uncle Xun Qu (荀衢) and his grandfather Xun Tan.
-When his grandfather died, a minor administrative assistant, Zhang Quan (張權), offered to be the tomb keeper.
+When his grandfather died in c.169, a minor administrative assistant, Zhang Quan (張權), offered to be the tomb keeper.
 Xun You, who was 12 years old then, sensed that something was wrong.
 He told his uncle Xun Qu, "This man looks suspicious.
 I believe he's up to something."
 Upon investigation, it was revealed that Zhang Quan was actually a murderer on the run.
 Because of this incident, the young Xun You was seen as an extraordinary boy.
 When Xun You was six or seven, Xun Qu once accidentally injured him while he was drunk.
 Since then, every time Xun You left or entered his home, he would do so at times to deliberately avoid meeting his uncle.
 Xun Qu was very surprised by his nephew's intelligence when he heard about it.